Search results for

 OneTab

 I’m an obsessively organized person, so seeing someone with 40 tabs open on Chrome is enough to induce mild anxiety in me.
 I’d advise them about the OneTab Chrome extension, which lets you reduce all of your open tabs into a clean list in just one click.
-You can then either restore them all at once or one by one as you need them.
+You can then restore them all at once, or one by one.

-Not only does this massively reduce the clutter on your browser, but it can also free up a huge amount of memory in your laptop or PC.
-Some people assume that browsing the web doesn’t take much memory but find it can become a sluggish experience.
-You probably just have too many tabs open, and OneTab provides a solution.
+Not only does this massively reduce the clutter on your browser, but it can also free up a considerable amount of RAM.
+Some people assume that web browsing doesn’t take much memory, but it can become a sluggish experience.
 The privacy of your tabs list is also assured, although you can choose to share them if you wish.

 StayFocusd